The lululemon Belt Bag Is Finally Back in Stock Right Now

-The lululemon Everywhere Belt Bag Is Finally Back In Stock — Get Yours Before It Sells Out Again
+The lululemon Everywhere Belt Bag Is Finally Back In Stock Along With The Fleece and Larger Versions

 With '90s fashion trends making a bigger comeback than ever before (yes, we're looking at you bomber jackets and chokers) it only makes sense that belt bags (also known as a fanny pack) are finally having their moment too.
 And while the accessory certainly isn't new, this season it is seeing a fun refresh thanks to lululemon's take on the style — and TikTok's newfound obsession with the lululemon Everywhere Belt Bag.

 Made of a water-repellant fabric, this versatile bag has plenty of interior and exterior pockets for carrying all your essentials anywhere.
 Due to its huge cult following, both the original belt bag and its fleece version are consistently sold out.
-However, the lululemon Everywhere Belt Bag is in stock right now on lululemon's site in black and white, which will both go perfectly with every outfit.
+However, the lululemon Everywhere Belt Bag is in stock right now on lululemon's site in black, which will go perfectly with every outfit.
 Shop the viral lululemon belt bag below before it's gone again.

 This small bag can hold your keys, wallet, and phone nearby when you're on the move.
 It can be worn around the waist or across your chest depending on what you need.